 With our strong foundation of data, I take great pride in the positive movements in our participants’ health.
 Even though we are young and scaling, we are making a difference to most and if not all of our participants’ lives.
 However, it’s the tangible and touching stories that bring pride to the chest and often a tear to the eye.

-4) What’s your vision for the organization?
+4) What’s your vision for the organisation?

 I can see Moving Mindz being the largest trusted partner of many of our Australian corporates to help empower the wellbeing of their people, enabling them to have happier, healthier and more productive employees.